 Fixing the system is quite simple.
-And it doesn't involve another enquiry or another research expedition wasting another few hundred million dollars.
+And it doesn't involve another enquiry or another research expedition wasting another few billion dollars.
 And it certainly doesn't need more statistics.
 This is where the government seems to keep getting stuck.
 Publishing a document and paying somebody to research it doesn't fix it.
 The legislation is quite fine so long as it is being applied equally and with natural justice.
 And for those who don't abide by it, well they must get their natural justice also.

 For each and every complaint listed, there is an offence applicable for that person.
 Now just as Parking Fines are administered via the SETONS system (self enforcing ticketable offence notice systems - for those of you not in Queensland), ie the car has been parked in the designated area too long therefore the officer writes up a ticket, well there should be fines and automatic sacking for those whom breach their codes of conduct, provide false and misleading information in court affidavits, omit relevant information showing clear bias to a particular party (usually the parents) etc.